 Properly functioning riparian areas serve key roles in providing fish and wildlife habitat and preserving water quality and supply.
 Factors such as water table depth and fluctuation, soil texture, soil salinity, and browsing pressure from livestock and wildlife determine the success of restoration in creating a functioning riparian area (Dreesen et al. 2002).
 Reclamation's Technical Service Center (TSC) in Denver, Colorado has conducted avian, vegetation, and groundwater monitoring at LLRS since 2003.
 Although requirements of the BO have been met, this study is being continued to provide information for an adaptive management approach to creating and monitoring potential SWFL habitat.
+The YBCU was added to the federal Threatened and Endangered Species list after initiation of the LLRS project and therefore was not a primary focus for habitat restoration or this study.
+The species was addressed to a limited extent in this report, however.
 Objectives of annual monitoring efforts are to: